 Here are our tips for rediscovering a warmer and more loving relationship.
 We understand that making a change can be difficult if you don't feel like you're getting what you need from the relationship.
 However, if you sense that the foundation of trust is still there, and you hope to find your way back to each other, give it a try!
 Often, a stagnant relationship is trapped in patterns that can be broken, and there is help in taking that first step.

-7 Tips to get the spark back in your relationship
+7 Tips on how get the spark back in a relationship

 1. Be curious and show interest!